erikhyrkas/f8/README.md

 Simple 8-bit Float Implementation

 This code is part of my microml project, which I will release when it is finished.
-I simply wanted to release what I've built so far in case it was useful on its own.
+I simply wanted to release what I thought would be useful on its own while I continue my work on microml.

 # Who is Erik Hyrkas
 I'm Erik Hyrkas.
 I'm a generalist.
 I code, but I also write science fiction and fantasy books, create video games,